NATEBAGS/Projects/README.md

-These Projects are some of the ones I have created in the past, the most recent being Stats.py
+These Projects are some of the ones I have created in school and on my own.
+The current languages include Python and C/C++.